TECHPRECISION CORP Revenue Disclosure

 NOTE 4 – REVENUE

 The Company generates revenue primarily from performance obligations completed under contracts with customers in two main market sectors: defense and precision industrial.
-The period over which the Company performs its obligations can be between and .
+The period over which the Company fulfils its obligations can be between and .
 The Company invoices and receives related payments based upon performance progress not less frequently than monthly.

 The following table presents revenue on a disaggregated basis by market and contract type: